perladvent/perldotcom/content/article/_pub_2003_07_08_mod_perl.md

 [here](http://perl.apache.org/docs/2.0/user/install/install.html#Getting_Bleeding_Edge_CVS_Sources).
-When compiling Apache, keep in mind that the code presented here only works under the [prefork MPM](http://httpd.apache.org/docs-2.0/mpm.html) â making it thread-safe is the next step in the adventure.
+When compiling Apache, keep in mind that the code presented here only works under the [prefork MPM](http://httpd.apache.org/docs-2.0/mpm.html) — making it thread-safe is the next step in the adventure.

 ### Authentication Basics